puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl.markdown

 - While it is certainly possible to get to any part of the Puppet runtime, and there are no restrictions in Ruby, none of the internal workings of the Puppet runtime are considered to be part of the public API.
 Only use interfaces that are clearly documented to be part of the public API.
 If you're unsure of whether an interface is part of the public API, consult the YARD documentation in Puppet's source.

-- Ruby DSL code may not work as expected if conflicting copies of it exist in different [environments][], because unlike Puppet code, loaded Ruby code is the same for all environments.
-You need to view Ruby DSL code as part of the runtime.
+- Puppet Ruby DSL code may not work as expected if conflicting copies of it exist in different [environments][], because unlike Puppet code, loaded Ruby code is the same for all environments.
+You need to view Puppet Ruby DSL code as part of the runtime.

-- If you have written a Ruby DSL manifest that in itself is not changed between environments and have included or required other Ruby logic, such external logic could create a problem with your code.
+- If you have written a Puppet Ruby DSL manifest that in itself is not changed between environments and have included or required other Ruby logic, such external logic could create a problem with your code.
 Things written in Ruby must be the same across all environments in use by one master.

 - Order of evaluation: Puppet performs lazy evaluation, so your instructions may not always be executed in the order you think.
 You must also make sure you declare dependencies between resources: Puppet will not process resources in your Ruby manifests in the order they appear in the manifest.

-- There is no protection whatsoever in the Ruby DSL against modifying values that are considered immutable in the Puppet DSL.
+- There is no protection whatsoever in the Puppet Ruby DSL against modifying values that are considered immutable in the Puppet DSL.
 It is the user's responsibility to ensure that variables, arrays, and hashes obtained via the scope are not altered.
 As a consequence, use `+` to append to arrays since `<<` mutates.

-- The Ruby DSL and the proposed APIs are all experimental.
+- The Puppet Ruby DSL and the proposed APIs are all experimental.
 Make no assumption that the API or features in this document will be supported long term.
-What and how things will change depends on feedback received from the user community. **Unlike other parts of Puppet, the Ruby DSL isn't limited by semantic versioning and may change in minor versions.**
+What and how things will change depends on feedback received from the user community. **Unlike other parts of Puppet, the Puppet Ruby DSL isn't limited by semantic versioning and may change in minor versions.**

 <!-- Return to this: Eventually point to the published YARD pages -mph -->